 Unlike a traditional bank loan where you receive a large lump sum and start paying interest on the entire amount immediately, a payroll line of credit is much more flexible.
 You only borrow what you need, when you need it.
 This key difference means you’re not paying for money that’s just sitting in your bank account.
 It’s a more affordable way to manage cash flow because you only pay interest on the funds you draw.
 This immediate access to cash helps you avoid the stress of late payments and keeps your valuable caregivers happy and focused on their clients.

-Why Use a Payroll Line of Credit?
+Top Reasons to Use a Payroll Line of Credit

 Running a home care agency means you’re constantly balancing expenses while waiting for payments to come in.
 A payroll line of credit can be a powerful tool to help you manage those gaps.
 It provides the flexibility and peace of mind you need to focus on what matters most: providing excellent care.
 Let’s look at a few key reasons why this type of funding can be a game-changer for your agency.